learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

 ~~~~~~~~
 - Added a preferred pronouns field to student and teacher profiles (which can disabled with the `student_profile_pronoun_field` and `teacher_profile_pronoun_field` tags)
   - These pronouns are shown on various printables (including nametags) and pages across the website (including attendance)
+- Now strip any leading or trailing whitespace in user searches
+- Added QSD blocks to the alerts on the student profile page

 Accounting
 ~~~~~~~~~~